bitPogo/kmock/docs/src/howto/proxy.md

 | `runs`          | Alias setter of `sideEffects`.<br/>The Proxy will execute each SideEffect and returns its result. <br/> If only one SideEffect is left it will execute it until the run is completed. |

 A last word to SideEffects.
-While they in general using the signature of the Template and therefore you can the full power of the Kotlin's type system, there is one exception to this.
+While they in general using the signature of the Template and therefore you can utilize the full power of the Kotlin's type system, there is 2 exceptions to this.
 If you work with [Multi-Boundary Generics](https://kotlinlang.org/docs/generics.html) and declare them on Method level KMock cannot derive a certain type, since Kotlin has no Union Types per se.
+The same goes for recursive types as well (e.g. `T : Comparable<T>`).
-This means those types are derived as `Any` and you have to make sure to cast them correctly if you use them.
+Those types are derived as `Any` and you have to make sure to cast them correctly if you use them.

 ## PropertyProxies
 PropertyProxies work in a very similar fashion as FunProxies.